Miguel Riffo: Club career

-Product of Colo-Colo youth ranks, he won eight titles in his career with that club.
+A product of Colo-Colo's youth setup, he won eight titles in his career with that club.
 In the 2000s, alongside his teammates Claudio Bravo, Luis Mena and Fernando Meneses, he also studied a technical-professional career in physical activity at the University of the Americas.

 His most successful moment with the coach Claudio Borghi, when he also was named during the 2007 season at the Chilean Primera División Best Eleven.
 Although Riffo was born with a club foot, that complicated him very much, because he had to make several operations in his foot.
 In the 2010 season, he abandoned the club, because the Argentine coach Diego Cagna not considered him for the next season and in January 2011, he signed for Santiago Morning.

 In March 2012, he announced his retirement from professional football, because Morning was relegated to the Primera B and also Riffo was titled as football coach at the ANFP, the last season that he played.